waverly/web-crawler/README.md

 1. Approach to LLM integration: Originally, I experimented with passing the entire HTML contents of a page to the LLM and allowing the model to extract links and assign relevancy.
 This was a simple approach, although I had to truncate the length of the html content for testing purposes and so that I could remain in gemini's free tier.
 I wanted to try using beautiful soup to extract links with a context window around them and passing those links to gemini for analysis.
 If I were to pursue this project further, I would try generating embeddings for each page and using a vector database to store and query the embeddings.

-2. Eval: To improve the prompt further, I would provide a few example html documents and their expected outputs (the links and relevancy scores), so that the model is more likely to return the correct output format.
+2. Eval and context: To improve the prompt further, I would provide a few example html documents and their expected outputs (the links and relevancy scores), so that the model is more likely to return the correct output format.
 3. Prompt engineering: I played around with the prompt to get better results.
 Developing a test set to compare the results of my prompt to the expected output would help me improve the prompt further.
 4. Web scraping: I noticed a few bugs come up with the urls provided.
 First, the bozeman url was a redirect, which initially caused the crawler to fail - it required adjusting the headers.
 Third, the https://boerneisd.net/ was timing out.
 I noticed that adding a 'www' to the url seemed to fix the issue.
 In order to deal with that, I added a block of logic in the exponential backoff function that tries to remove or add a www from the url and retry.